You are here: Wilderness Experience » The Experience

 Hollyford Track are proud members of Ngai Tahu Tourism who offer a variety of attractions and tours in NZ, including:

-Following the swift, clear waters of the Hollyford River, beneath the gaze of the mighty Southern Alps, including Fiordland National Park’s two highest peaks of Mt Tutoko (2746m) and Mt Madeline (2537m).
+Once at the start of the track we put on our packs (see our FAQs for packing advice to keep your pack light) and start our 19.5km journey to Pyke lodge.
+You will follow the swift, clear waters of the Hollyford River, beneath the gaze of the mighty Southern Alps, including Fiordland National Park’s two highest peaks of Mt Tutoko (2746m) and Mt Madeline (2537m).

 You'll retrace the footsteps of original Māori and early pioneer explorers, as the track undulates gently through native beech forest and beside impressive tumbling waterfalls.